Pirates of the Caribbean: On Stranger Tides

+Pirates of the Caribbean: On Stranger Tides is a 2011 American fantasy swashbuckler film directed by Rob Marshall, produced by Jerry Bruckheimer, and written by Ted Elliott and Terry Rossio, loosely based on the 1987 novel On Stranger Tides by Tim Powers.
+It is the sequel to At World's End (2007) and the fourth film in the Pirates of the Caribbean film series.
+Johnny Depp, Kevin R. McNally and Geoffrey Rush reprise their roles from the previous films, with Penélope Cruz and Ian McShane joining the cast.
+The story follows the eccentric pirate Captain Jack Sparrow on a quest for the Fountain of Youth after crossing paths with Angelica, a mysterious woman from his past, and being forced aboard the Queen Anne's Revenge, the ship of the legendary pirate Blackbeard.

-On Stranger Tides was produced by Walt Disney Pictures and Jerry Bruckheimer Films, and released by Walt Disney Studios Motion Pictures.
-It was the first film in the series to be released in the Disney Digital 3-D and IMAX 3D formats.
-Writers Ted Elliott and Terry Rossio first learned of Powers' novel during the back-to-back production of Dead Man's Chest (2006) and At World's End, and considered it a good starting point for a new film in the series.
+On Stranger Tides was produced by Walt Disney Pictures and Jerry Bruckheimer Films, and distributed by Walt Disney Studios Motion Pictures.
+During the back-to-back production of Dead Man's Chest (2006) and At World's End, writers Elliott and Rossio first learned of Powers' novel and considered it a good starting point for a new film in the series.
 Pre-production started after the end of the 2007–2008 Writers Guild of America strike, with Depp collaborating with the writers on the story design.
+Gore Verbinski did not return as director from previous films reportedly due to his commitment with Rango (2011).
 Principal photography lasted for 106 days between June and November 2010, with locations in Hawaii, the United Kingdom, Puerto Rico and California.
-Filming employed 3D cameras similar to those used in the production of the 2009 film Avatar, and ten companies were involved with the film's visual effects.
+Filming employed 3D cameras, and ten companies were involved with the film's visual effects.
 Following inflated production costs which ballooned the net budget to $379 million, the film was the most expensive film ever made at the time of its release.

-On Stranger Tides was released in the United States on May 20, 2011.
-The film received mixed reviews on Metacritic and negative reviews on Rotten Tomatoes, which criticized its plot and action sequences.
-The film broke many box office records and was the third highest-grossing film of 2011.
-A fifth film, titled Dead Men Tell No Tales, was released in May 2017, and a sixth film is in development.
+On Stranger Tides premiered at the Disneyland Resort on May 7, 2011, and was theatrically released in the United States on May 20.
+The film received mixed reviews from critics and grossed over $1 billion worldwide, breaking several box office records and becoming the third highest-grossing film of 2011.
+A fifth film, Dead Men Tell No Tales, was released in 2017.